strapi/documentation/docs/developer-docs/latest/development/custom-fields.md

   app.customFields.register({
     name: "color",
     pluginId: "color-picker", // the custom field is created by a color-picker plugin
-    type: "text", // the color will be stored as text
+    type: "string", // the color will be stored as a string
     intlLabel: {
       id: "color-picker.color.label",
       defaultMessage: "Color",